 Google and Bing are the most popular search engines on the internet.
 They are very accurate and powerful, but then nothing is free.
 Just like any other website, search engines keep a tab on you.
 Whatever you search, you visit, what you look on the internet is tracked.
-This information becomes a data mine for advertisers if you don’t like that, in this post we are sharing some of the top privacy respecting search engines.
+This information becomes a data mine for advertisers if you don’t like that, in this post we are sharing some of the top privacy-respecting search engines.

 Best Private Search Engines

 Everyone wants to maintain their privacy.
 Nobody likes getting followed.
-It is where we need search engines which can support that privacy.
+It is where we need search engines that can support that privacy.
 These search engines grew from being an experiment, and now they are becoming part of something important because of what they can do.

 To those who still wonder if Privacy should be of concern?
-Then you can imagine if companies know about what you do on a day to day basis, they can predict what you might do, and influence your decision.
+Then you can imagine if companies know about what you do on a day-to-day basis, they can predict what you might do, and influence your decision.
 That’s why so many people use a VPN.
 These VPNs make sure what you do on the internet doesn’t even stay with them.